 Our favourite rooms

-If you’re a sucker for sunset views, opt for a Mesa View Suite; if you want a pool of your own, try one of the two Terrace Pool Suites.
+If you’re a sucker for sunset views, opt for a Mesa View Suite or the Sunset Canyon Pavilion at Camp Sarika, where the tented pavilions feel completely in tune with their dramatic and unspoiled surroundings.
 For the full rock-star experience, the Girijaala Suite has an enormous sky lounge and swimming pool, and the Amangiri Suite has an even grander pool as well as a dining table.

 The heated swimming pool curves around an escarpment of sandstone rock, with a line of king-size loungers on decks that jut into the water on one side, and terraces of parasols and sun loungers on the other side.
 There’s a piping Jacuzzi to soak in, too, and a fire pit to warm up at in the winter months.